near/NEPs/0006-bingings.md

 `storage_remove(key_len: u64, key_ptr: u64, register_id: u64)` -- removes the value stored under the given key.
 ###### Normal operation
 Very similar to `storage_read`:
-* If key is used, removes the key-value from the try and copies the content of the value into the `register_id`, even if the content is zero bytes.
+* If key is used, removes the key-value from the trie and copies the content of the value into the `register_id`, even if the content is zero bytes.
   The respective register is then considered to be used, i.e. `register_len(register_id)` will not return `u64::MAX`.
 * If key is not present then `register_id` is emptied, i.e. `register_len(register_id)` returns `u64::MAX` after this
   operation.

 ###### Panics
-* If `key_len + key_ptr` exceeds the memory container or points to an unused register it panics.
+* If `key_len + key_ptr` exceeds the memory container or points to an unused register it panics with `MemoryAccessViolation`;
-In Wasmer, it returns `MemoryAccessViolation` error message;
-* If returning the preempted value into the scratch buffer exceeds the memory container it panics.
+* If returning the preempted value into the scratch buffer exceeds the memory container it panics with `MemoryAccessViolation`;
-In Wasmer, it returns `MemoryAccessViolation` error message;

 ###### Current bugs